 Students must report to homeroom by 7:40 a.m.
 Any student who arrives to school after 7:40 must report to the main office.
 The staff member in the main office will record the time the student reports and mark the student as tardy.
 The student will be given a pass to either homeroom or scheduled class depending on the time of arrival.
 Students who are tardy to school are recorded as "excused tardy," or "unexcused tardy" and this appears on the daily attendance report.
 For a tardy to be "excused", the student must have had a medical/dental appointment, legal appointment, or a funeral and provide acceptable documentation.
 Parent notes will only excuse a tardy due to a funeral.
 The Assistant Principal will verify this documentation.
-A parent or guardian must contact the Assistant Principal if s/he feels that there are any extenuating circumstances for the "unexcused tardy."
-After the Assistant Principal completes his/her investigation with the parent/guardian, it is at the discretion of the Assistant Principal whether or not to excuse the tardy.
+A parent or guardian must contact the Assistant Principal completes his/her investigation with the parent/guardian, it is at the discretion of the Assistant Principal whether or not to excuse the tardy.
 Students who accumulate three tardies per term will receive a tardy letter.
 Students will receive an office detention for every four tardies and a Saturday detention for five tardies in one term.
 If tardiness continues, the Hanover Police and Hingham District Court may be requested to intervene.